mgol/jquery.classList/README.md

 "current - 1, current" denotes that the current stable version of the browser and the version that preceded it are supported.
 For example, if the current version of a browser is 24.x, we support the 24.x and 23.x versions.

-In fact the code will work in many older versions, too, but they were not tested.
+In fact the code will work in many older versions, too, but they are not actively tested.